How to Create a Mobile App: A Complete Development Guide

 The average app maker earns $20,000 a year before taxes.
 This doesn’t sound very exciting.

-But remember that the success of your app has a direct correlation to your own investment, not only financially but in regards to the initial research you put in, the feedback you derive, and the marketing you govern.
+But remember that the success of your app has a direct correlation to your own investment, not only financially but regarding the initial research you put in, the feedback you derive, and the marketing you govern.

 Thanks to monetization strategies like in-app purchases, Pokémon GO grossed $800 million in 2018.
 This was due to its virality and the fact that games, on average, do better than other types of apps.

-Really, you have the opportunity to make quite a bit of money with your mobile app.
+You actually have the opportunity to make a significant amount of money with your mobile app.
 But it takes a great deal of work.

 How To Monetize a Mobile App With Mobile Ad Networks

-Now your application is up and running and you’re ready to start making money.
-You’ve heard about mobile ad networks before but you aren’t sure where to start.
+Now your application is up and running, and you’re ready to start making money.
+You’ve heard about mobile ad networks before, but you’re unsure where to begin.

 The gist of it is simple.
 As you start attracting users to your app, placing ads within it will lead to a consistent revenue stream.